nextcloud/documentation/developer_manual/app/css.rst

 Navigation
 ==========
-ownCloud provides a default CSS navigation layout.
+Nextcloud provides a default CSS navigation layout.
 If list entries should have 16x16 px icons, the **with-icon** class can be added to the base **ul**.
 The maximum supported indention level is two, further indentions are not recommended.

 .. code-block:: html